You Know You're Over 40 If You Use These Words

 Going "postal" used to be shorthand for inexplicably flying into a fit of rage.
 These days, if you tell someone you're going postal, they'll assume you're threatening to use snail mail rather than email.
 The horror!

-That thing you type on at your office may be reminiscent of the typewriters we used to craft letters and research papers on, but today, it's a keyboard.
+That thing you type on at work may be reminiscent of the typewriters we used to craft letters and research papers on, but today, it's a keyboard.
 Technology has been upgraded and your vocabulary deserves the same courtesy.
+And speaking of today's terminology, check out 40 Everyday Slang Words That Were Invented Online.

 In general, comparing something to explosives, even if you mean it as a compliment, is bad taste.
 You might want to find a new word to use instead.